By Paul Taylor

 Apparently, the oxygen ions that magnetic fields create through IMI can restore normal blood pH.
 And that's important because most people have slightly acidic blood (i.e., low pH) usually due to excessive protein consumption.

-What all this basically means is that, if the pH of your blood is acidic, blood flow and therefore oxygen delivery could become restricted.
+What all of this basically means is that, if the pH of your blood is acidic, blood flow and therefore oxygen delivery could become restricted.
 So, by restoring normal pH, a magnetic field might be able to improve circulation.

-So, if magnetic therapy can increase the blood flow to the scalp, it's easy to see how this might then help with hair regrowth.
+And if magnetic therapy can increase the blood flow to the scalp, it's possible that this idea might then help with hair regrowth.

 Since blood treated in one part the body will circulate to all other parts, this should mean that, with just one magnetic product, you can apply it anywhere to gain the benefits it produces.